Place Your Fashion Brand as a Solution, Not an Alternative

 - Show clear on-model fit

-- Include multiple angles and close-up details
+- Include multiple angles and detail shots

 - Provide visual cues for size and material

-Limitations of traditional photoshoot workflows
+Where traditional photoshoot workflows fall short

-Common limitations include:
+Common constraints include:

 - High cost per product or variation